Why Does Signal Chain Order Matter?

 -

 Start with the amp tone.
-Get your amp (or amp model) sounding good on its own with no effects.
+Get your amp or amp model sounding good on its own with no effects.
 Dial in the clean tone or crunch tone you want as your foundation.
+This is the most important step.
+Everything else builds on it.

 -

 Add your primary drive.
-Whether that's an overdrive, distortion, or the amp's own gain, get your dirt tone dialed in next.
+Whether that is an overdrive, distortion, or the amp's own gain, get your dirt tone dialed in next.
 This is the core of your sound.

 -

 Add the wah and compressor if you use them.
-Set the compressor so it's subtle — you should barely notice it's on, but you miss it when it's off.
+Set the compressor so it is subtle; you should barely notice it is on, but you miss it when it is off.

 -

 Add modulation.
 Start with modulation after the amp/drive and adjust to taste.
-If you're going for a Van Halen vibe, try it before the drive too.
+If you are going for a Van Halen thing, try it before the drive too.

 -

 Add delay.
 Set your tempo, choose your delay type, and blend it in.
-Start with the mix low — around 20-30% — and increase until the repeats are audible but not overwhelming.
+Start with the mix low (around 9 o'clock) and increase until the repeats are audible but not overwhelming.

 -